goldsrc/pinger/README.md

 - `lint` - lint source files and tests,
 - `test` - run tests,
 - `test:watch` - interactive watch mode to automatically re-run tests

-## Additional Informations

-### Why include Volta

-[Volta][volta]’s toolchain always keeps track of where you are, it makes sure the tools you use always respect the settings of the project you’re working on.
-This means you don’t have to worry about changing the state of your installed software when switching between projects.
-For example, it's [used by engineers at LinkedIn][volta-tomdale] to standarize tools and have reproducible development environments.

-I recommend to [install][volta-getting-started] Volta and use it to manage your project's toolchain.

-### Writing tests in JavaScript

-Writing unit tests in TypeScript can sometimes be troublesome and confusing.
-Especially when mocking dependencies and using spies.

-This is **optional**, but if you want to learn how to write JavaScript tests for TypeScript modules, read the [corresponding wiki page][wiki-js-tests].

-## Backers & Sponsors

-Support this project by becoming a [sponsor][sponsor].

 ## License